actiquest-dev/actiquest.github.io/membria/sqlite_for_membria.md

 For hybrid AI systems to operate effectively on peripheral (edge) devices, a compact, fast, and reliable solution is required for storing and processing complex data structures for AI agents.
 This includes:

 1.  **RAG (Retrieval-Augmented Generation):** Unstructured "facts" for semantic search.
-2.  **Knowledge Graph:** Structured entities and their relationships, defined by an ontology.
+2.  **Knowledge Graph:** Structured entities and their relationships, defined by an ontology and tracked over time.
 3.  **Agent Memory:** State, history, and internal "thought" processes for multiple, distinct AI agents.

 The goal of this architecture is to unify all these data types into a **single, transactional, high-performance database** with minimal overhead.